crafts-hub/C-plus-Programs/README.md

 ---

 ### **Question 20:**
-#### Write a program to print an inverted right-angled triangle of stars with left alignment.
+#### Write a program to print an inverted right-angled triangle of stars with right alignment.

 ### Program
 ```cpp